MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMeetingPolicy.md

 ### -AllowCarbonSummary

 This setting will enable Tenant Admins to enable/disable the sharing of location data necessary to provide the end of meeting carbon summary screen for either the entire tenant or for a particular user.
 If set to True the meeting organizer will share their location to the client of the participant to enable the calculation of distance and the resulting carbon.

+> [!NOTE]
-Note: Location data will not be visible to the organizer or participants in this case and only carbon avoided will be shown.
+> Location data will not be visible to the organizer or participants in this case and only carbon avoided will be shown.
 If set to False then organizer location data will not be shown and no carbon summary screen will be displayed to the participants.

 ```yaml